Molecular Spins for Quantum Technology

 Impact

 The success of MSpin will open an exciting new field on controlling and exploiting spin-photon, spin-spin interactions at the sub-molecular scale.
-The experimental mastery of these interactions developed through this proposal will not only shine new light on spins in molecular physics and chemistry but also foster an intriguing range of applications in quantum communication, computation, and sensors with unprecedented, sub-molecular resolution.
+The experimental mastery of these interactions developed through this proposal will not only shine new lights on spins in molecular physics and chemistry but also foster an intriguing range of applications in quantum communication, computation, and sensors with unprecedented, sub-molecular resolution.

 Financiële details & Tijdlijn